-Student work, either the original or a copy, will always be retained either digitally or physically by the School.
-Students may be given copies, or the original work, where this would support their study.
+Student work that has been formally examined or assessed, either the original or a copy, will always be retained either digitally or physically by the School.

 Non-examined assessment

 Where a GCSE, AS or A Level includes a non-exam assessment (NEA), teachers will support their candidates, wherever possible, to complete that assessment in line with the timescales set by exam boards.
 Should exams be cancelled, teachers will take a student's NEA into account when determining a TAG.